baurigae/plesetsk/README.md

 _otherwise_

-The screenshot included shows app icons in the launcher [from the Flattr set](https://github.com/NitruxSA/flattr-icons)
+The screenshot included shows icons [from the Flattr set](https://github.com/NitruxSA/flattr-icons)

 The panel transparency is set to 70 via Unity Tweak Tool